 More information on Trifecta Checkup here

-Part of the Certified Data Analytics Professional program.
+Part of the Certified Data Specialist program.
 This course introduces fundamental statistical concepts using case discussion.
 Contextual understanding leads to thoughtful assumptions, which result in principled analyses of data.

 Careers in Data Science and Business Analytics // NYU